JohnTelford/techtalkJohnBlog/_posts/2020-09-07-Fastpages.md

 ## VScode

-[VScode](https://code.visualstudio.com) is  my go-to editor for blog command and control,  text editing, and interfacing with `git` and *GitHub*.
+[VScode](https://code.visualstudio.com) is  my go-to editor for blog command and control,  text editing, and interfacing with *git* and *GitHub*.
 The [Github Markdown Preview](https://marketplace.visualstudio.com/items?itemName=bierner.github-markdown-preview) extension pack is  convenient  for  previewing  *GitHub* markdown blog posts while typing

-The *VScode* [Docker Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) enables  previewing the  entire *fastpages* blog from any `git` branch.
+The *VScode* [Docker Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) enables  previewing the  entire *fastpages* blog from any *git* branch.
 This is a much faster and safer way to view the  blog while writing new  posts, without disturbing the the blog public view.
-One can be working on several new blog posts on different `git` branches.
-When a new blog post is ready for public viewing, merge it with the `git` master branch  and  pushing it to the *GitHub* Repository
+One can be working on several new blog posts on different *git* branches.
+When a new blog post is ready for public viewing, merge it with the *git* master branch  and  pushing it to the *GitHub* Repository

 ## Local Repository

 The local repository contains a copy the *GitHub* repository.
 Contents are edited using *VScode*.
-The *GitHub* repository is not directly updated.
-It is updated after edited files are saved, staged, a message is added, and pushed  to the *GitHub* repository
+The *GitHub* repository is not directly modified.
+It is modified after edited files are saved, staged, a message is added, and pushed  to the *GitHub* repository

-One can use the built-in *VScode* terminal to manually update the *GitHub* repository with the updated files in the local repository.
-The `git add` command stages the edited  files.
-The ``git commit -m "message"`` command adds the "why" message.
-The `git push` command pushes the edited files to the *GitHub* repository.
+One can use the built-in *VScode* terminal to manually update the *GitHub* repository with the modified files in the local repository.

+    git add
+    git commit -m "message
+    git push

+The *git add* command stages the edited  files
+The *git commit -m "message"* command adds the "why" message
+The *git push* command pushes the edited files to the *GitHub* repository

 I prefer using the *VScode* built-in *git* interface.
-It is quicker to push file changes.
-Microsoft owns both *GitHub* and *VScode*
+It is quicker to *git push* modified files.
+Microsoft owns both *GitHub* and *VScode*, so I think the odds are they work well together

-The local repository is updated with the `git pull` command.
+The local repository is modified with the *git pull* command.
 It ensures the local repository is  up to date with the *GitHub* repository

 ## GitHub Chain